 Conflicting reports or subtle nuances?

-While studies haven’t shown efficacy of Vitamin C for preventing the common cold, researchers at University of Toronto did find that subjects taking vitamin C pills took approximately 30 fewer “sick days” when compared to those who did not supplement.
-According to the researchers, one possible explanation is that vitamin C reduces the severity of cold symptoms, a hypothesis which is still being debated.
+While studies haven’t shown the efficacy of Vitamin C for preventing the common cold, researchers at the University of Toronto did find that subjects taking vitamin C pills took approximately 30 fewer “sick days” when compared to those who did not supplement.
+According to the researchers, one possible explanation is that vitamin C reduces the severity of cold symptoms, a hypothesis that is still being debated.

 However, additional evidence suggested that individuals who undergo highly stressful situations (ex: soldiers, professional athletes, and surgical patients), could receive an immune system boost from vitamin C. In one such study, subjects in a high-stress subgroup taking vitamin C supplements experienced a 50% reduction in incidence of the common cold.